The New Jersey Division of Fish & Wildlife (DFW) and the Fish & Game Council (FGC) are not what you think they are.

-Fact: This state agency operates for the sole benefit of their constituents (hunters, fishers, and trappers), who represent less than 1% of the state’s population.
-DFW conserves animals for hunters and trappers to kill, they manage habitats by burning and cutting to increase hunt-able animals, and they malign and promote negative attitudes about animals to garner support for lethal management objectives.
+They operate for the sole benefit of their constituents (hunters, fishers, and trappers), who represent less than 0.5% of New Jersey’s population.
+DFW conserves animals for hunters and trappers to kill, manages habitats by burning and cutting to increase hunt-able animals, and maligns animals and promote negative attitudes toward them to garner support for their lethal management objectives.

-To pay the salaries of its current employees, DFW is funded in part from the sale of hunting and fishing licenses, related stamps and permits, and federal matching funds.
-Do you know of any other state agency in New Jersey that was created for less than 1% of our citizens?
+To pay the salaries of its employees, DFW is funded in part from the sale of hunting and fishing licenses and related stamps and permits.

-This arrangement has caused a conflict of interest because the state agency that could be protecting wildlife instead relies on revenue generated from their slaughter to insure its very existence.
-Mandated to provide “recreational” services to less than 1% of New Jersey’s population, the DFW acts more like a private hunting club than a state agency.
+DFW could be protecting wildlife.
+Instead, it relies on revenue generated from their slaughter to insure its very existence.
+Mandated by law to provide “recreational” services to fewer than 0.5% of New Jersey’s population, the DFW acts more like a private hunting club than a state agency.